-Collaborative Crosswords are a vocabulary learning exercise designed to introduce sets of related vocabulary and have learners describe these new words to each other, write them down and in doing so help fix them in memory.
+Collaborative or half crosswords are a vocabulary learning exercise designed to introduce sets of related vocabulary and have learners describe these new words to each other, write them down and in doing so help fix them in memory.
 Perfect as a lead-in to your next activity.

 Printable idiom worksheets to learn and practise popular English expressions.